How to Get a Data Science Job: The Ultimate Guide

-Check out our blog post on How to Start Learning Data Science from Scratch!
+Check out our blog post on How to Become a Data Scientist from Scratch!

 Going back to examining your skills and experiences, take a moment to understand where your own strengths lie.
 Data Science covers a broad set of skills, and it's important to categorize and work on any areas you may be lacking.

 There are a variety of resources and educational platforms available online, including some from prestigious universities, that cover various concepts across the field of Data Science, such as Coursera, MIT OpenCourseWare, DataCamp, and others.
 Different educational platforms have different specialities: university affiliated programs generally cover broad introductions to Data Science, online courses like DataCamp allow you to drill down on individual concepts and learn at your own pace, and online programs like StrataScratch focus on how to answer specific technical interview questions drawn from real Data Science job interviews.